 Each level of the architecture model corresponds to one of the following resources types:

-An Autonomous Exadata Infrastructure instance, a hardware rack which is comprised of compute nodes and storage servers, tied together by a high-speed, low-latency InfiniBand network and intelligent Exadata software.
+An Autonomous Exadata Infrastructure resource, a hardware rack which includes compute nodes and storage servers, tied together by a high-speed, low-latency InfiniBand network and intelligent Exadata software.
 With dedicated deployment, you have exclusive use of the Exadata infrastructure and hardware on which your Autonomous Transaction Processing databases run.

 An Autonomous Container Database, which provides a container for multiple user databases.
 This resource is sometimes referred to as a CDB, and is functionally equivalent to the multitenant container databases found in Oracle 12c and higher databases.